estein1988/710-home-fe/README.md

 ## Challenges
 - Building a Django backend for the first-time.

-- Django JWT with protected end-points.
+- Django password encryption with protected end-points.

 - Finding good, reliable real estate data at a low cost.

 ## Future Implementation

 - Pay for MLS data so listings can update in real-time.
-The listings I used were all real from the Realator.com API, but my subscription was only intended to be for a one-time use.
+The listings I used were all real from the Realtor.com API, but my subscription was only intended to be for a one-time use.
 I hit the API once, and folded the response into my data.
 - Develop app a React-native for iPhone use.
-- Deployment is always an option for any of my projects.
+Application is responsive, but not designed for mobile download through an App store.

 ## Collaboration